 With shared ownership mortgages, you’ll usually need a deposit of between 5% and 10% of the share you’re buying.
 For shared ownership mortgage advice tailored to your personal circumstances, get fee-free advice from an expert mortgage broker.

-Getting a shared ownership mortgage usually takes around two months from start to finish, but it can take as little as 28 days if everything goes smoothly quickly.
+Getting a shared ownership mortgage usually takes around two months from start to finish, but it can be quicker, or take longer, depending on your circumstances.
 If you’re buying through this scheme, make sure you’re aware of all the pros and cons first.
 Find out more in our guide Shared Ownership: What is it?
 Is it worth it?

 HomeOwners Alliance Ltd is registered in England, company number 07861605.
 Information provided on HomeOwners Alliance is not intended as a recommendation or financial advice.